 Why relocate to Sligo?

 Sligo is a hidden gem situated on the Wild Atlantic Way.
-By combining the hustle and bustle of a major town with the stunning natural beauty of a scenic coast, Sligo really does offer the best of both worlds.
-When you add in two high–performing third level colleges, a thriving town centre combined with excellent travel links with the rest of Ireland, you can see why Sligo is one of the top choices for tourists and businesses alike.
-The chance to enjoy an outdoor lifestyle mixed with everything a large town has to offer means Sligo simply has it all!
+By combining the hustle and bustle of a major town with the stunning natural beauty of a scenic coast, this small county really does offer the best of both worlds.
+Furthermore, when you add in two high–performing third level colleges, a thriving town centre combined with excellent travel links with the rest of Ireland, you can see why Sligo is one of the top choices for tourists and businesses alike.
+The chance to enjoy an outdoor lifestyle mixed with everything a large town has to offer, certainly means the North West simply has it all!
 Have a look at the video clip to see what we mean!

 Sligo hosts a vibrant mix of multinational and indigenous companies across a wide range of industries.
-Sligo’s major employers include Abbott Laboratories, AbbVie, IT Sligo, B.Braun Hospicare, Avenue Mould and Philips Medisize.
+It’s major employers include Abbott Laboratories, AbbVie, IT Sligo, B.Braun Hospicare, Avenue Mould and Phillips Medisize.
 This provides employment for people in Sligo and in the wider surrounding area.
-Job announcements from Overstock, E3 Retail and LiveTiles have given the region a further boost in recent months and brought the total of new jobs in the area to over 950.
+For example, job announcements from Overstock, E3 Retail and LiveTiles have given the region a further boost in recent months and brought the total of new jobs in the area to almost 1000.

 Primary & Secondary Schools